WUYUDING2583/Blog/webpack-5/webpack_dev_server.md

 });
 ```

-In here, the `devServerOptions` is the basic config for `webpack-dev-server` , it tells `webpack-dev-sever` to serve the files from `./dist` directory on `localhost:8080`.
+In here, the `devServerOptions` is the basic config for `webpack-dev-server` , it tells `webpack-dev-sever` to serve the static files from `./dist` directory on `localhost:8080`.

 But `webpack-dev-server` won't generate output files into `dist` directory after compiling, instead, it keeps bundled files in memory and serves them as if they are real files mounted at server's root path.

+When we open `localhost:8080` in browser while we don't provide any static files e.g. **index.html**, the server will get `404` error because it cannot find any file `webpack dev server` can serve.
+Thus we need to provide our static files in the declared `static directory`.
+If the `static` configuration is not provided, the default value of it is `public directory`.

 # API